rlauer6/Module-ScanDeps-Static/README.md

 - parse string

-        parse(\$script);
+        my @dependencies = parse(\$script);

-Scans the specified input and returns a list dependency objects.
-Each element of the array is a hash reference where the key is the module name and the value is version number.
+Scans the specified input and returns a list Perl modulde dependencies.

-Use the `get_dependencies` method to retrieve the dependencies as a formatted string.
+Use the `get_dependencies` method to retrieve the dependencies as a formatted string or as a list of dependency objects.
 Use the `get_require` and `get_perlreq` methods to retrieve dependencies as a list of hash refs.

     my $scanner = Module::ScanDeps::Static->new({ path => 'my-script.pl' });
     my @dependencies = $scanner->parse;

 ## get\_dependencies

-Returns a formatted list of dependencies.
+Returns a formatted list of dependencies or a list of dependency objects.

 As JSON: